idexus/Sharp.UI/doc/autogenbindableproperties.md

 ### Bindable Properties

-`Sharp.UI` automatically generates bindable properties and helper methods for the classes with `[SharpObject]` attribute with inherited interfaces with the `[BindableProperties]` attribute.
+In `Sharp.UI` you can create custom control views, and all interface bindable properties will be generated automatically.

 ```cs
 [BindableProperties]